jon-heard/obsidian-inline-scripts-library/README.md

 - __reset state__ - Clear all state.
 - __state__ - Expands to a string representing the current state (for session saving).
-- __state {state: required, text}__ - Sets the current state based on {state}: a string created with the parameterless "state" shortcut.
+- __state {state: required, text}__ - Sets the current state based on {state}: a string created previously with the parameterless "state" shortcut.

 ***